rebelreyek/UniTime/README.md

 Student involvement tracker for FRC2399 The Fighting Unicorns (_this is NOT the purdue scheduling software_)

-- 2399.py tracks hours in the shop
+- timeclock24 tracks hours in the shop
-- app.py displays student progress
+- student-app displays student progress